zac7777/Entropy/Entropy/Sets/Miscellaneous/Learned Bonuses.md

 #### Old

-You have -2 DT to bludgeoning, rot, and mental, but get +2 to your insight outside of combat.
+You have -1 DT to bludgeoning, rot, and mental, but get +2 to your insight.

+---
+#### Blessed

+You have -1 DT to radiation, piercing, and mental, but get +2 to your Connection.

+---
+#### Bulky

+You have -1 DT to slashing, shock, and mental, but get +2 to your Power.

+---
+#### Wise

+You have -1 DT to bludgeoning, toxic, and mental, but get +2 to your Memory.

+---
+#### Smart

+You have -1 DT to heat, piercing, and mental, but get +2 to your Reasoning.

+---
+#### Healthy

+You have -1 DT to slashing, cold, and mental, but get +2 to your Endurance.

+---
+#### Prepper

+The targets of "Ritual" spells you cast have disadvantage on the challenges, "Ritual" spells you cast have -3 EP cost

 ---
 #### Resurrected